NerdyProjects/sml_lesekopf/README.md

 Some smartmeters require a signal sent to them to start transmitting data, so you need transmission capabilities:
 * C2: 1µF 0805 ceramic capacitor
 * R1: 180 Ohms 0805 resistor
-* D1: SFH487 or any other ~860 nm infrared LED
+* D1: SFH487 or any other ~860 nm infrared LED with a viewing angle of 30..60 degrees (e.g. Reichelt L-7104SF4BT KB)
 * Q1: Any SOT23 PNP transistor, e.g. BC807
 * R3: 13k Ohms 0805 resisotr
 * U1: 74LVC1G17 schmitt trigger buffer (can be omitted when you use short cables, bridge pins 2 and 4 in that case)